Azerbaijan continues to keep only road connecting Artsakh to Armenia closed

-Azerbaijan continues to keep closed the only road connecting Artsakh to Armenia for the sixth day, informs the Artsakh Information Center.
+Azerbaijan continues to keep closed the only road connecting Artsakh to Armenia for the eighth day, informs the Artsakh Information Center.

 Azerbaijan continues to keep only road connecting Artsakh to Armenia closed